Selling Information Technology Services | Everything you need to Know

 Stage 1 – Ensure you have a proven product/market fit.

-Many start-ups rush to employ salespeople and try to scale up before they have proven their product/markit fit.
+Many start-ups rush to employ sales reps and try to scale up before they have proven their product/markit fit.

 Product/market fit is simply the process have taking your value proposition and proving you can sell it to someone.
 As you would expec,t one sale doesn’t mean you have a viable business model,but it’s a starting point.